prawnsgamers/prawnsgamers.github.io/kalamala/Play.md

 ---

 We're currently working on a way to let you play Kalamala, both as an app and on this very webpage.
 Check back later, or take a look at our [Blog](/blog/) to see if there has been any news regarding progress.

+At the moment, there is a proto-game version that is avaliable to [play](/kalamala/gagiveru) on but it does leave out some important features.